digi-ron/AU-Falcon-SPUD-Project/Engine/SpeedometerReading/SpeedometerReading.md

 `D = ([D1] - [D2]) / [D1] * 100`

+> Where D1 is the original diff ratio, and T2 is the new diff ratio

 For example, if you were to go from a 3.08 differential to a 3.45 differential, there is a calculated `-12.01` percent approximate change.
 Note this for later as `D`

 ### Getting the change in speedometer gears

 The last number required for the change amount is the speedometer gear, which is easily calculated using the number of teeth on each gear, the old and the new.
 Use the formula below for reference:

-`G = ([G1] - [G2]) / [G1] * 100`
+`G = ([G2] - [G1]) / [G2] * 100`

+> Where G1 is the original driven gear teeth, and G2 is the new driven gear teeth.
+The `G1` and `G2` values are switched for this part of the formula as a *increase* in the teeth results in a *decrease* in the reading

 For example, if you were to go from a 21 toothed gear to a 20 toothed gear, you would see a 5% change in speed reading.
-Using this formula, this gives a result of approximately `-5` percent change.
+Using this formula, this gives a result of `-5` percent change.
 Note this number for later, as `G`

 ### Putting it all together

 Now that you have your Tyre change `T`, your Differential ratio change `D` and your Gear change `G`, you can calculate the total difference with ease by using the following formula:

-`(T + D + G) / 100 + 1`
+`X = (T + D + G) / 100 + 1`

-Using the examples in the other sections, this would give us a result of `0.8611`, which, if multiplied by the original speed reading, will give you the new equivalent (e.g. for 100 km/h, the new reading with all changes is approximately 86 km/h).
-Ideally you would like this number as close to `1` as possible
+Using the examples in the other sections, the result calculated would be `-13.85 / 100 + 1`, or `0.8615`.
+This is theoretically what reading you would have if you were traveling at 1km/h

-> After these calculations, any value *under* 1 will show a lower speed than you are actually travelling, and any value *over* 1 will show a higher speed than you are travelling.
+> After these calculations, any value *under* 1 will show a lower speed than you are actually traveling, and any value *over* 1 will show a higher speed than you are traveling.
 In order to avoid speeding fines, the best rule of thumb is to calculate the closest value to 1 as possible **without** going under
 {: .block-note}